-James, at 39, was diagnosed with brain cancer.
-He underwent surgery, radiation, chemotherapy, and worked hard to overcome many post-surgical obstacles.
-After a six month hiatus, he was thrilled to return to work as an architectural planner.
-On Easter 2012, two weeks after returning to work as well as coaching one soccer practice for his son's soccer team, he suffered a hemorrhagic stroke, a side-effect of the brain cancer treatments.
-This life-threatening stroke was just another obstacle he decided to overcome with his witty sense of humor and positive outlook.
-But this setback made it difficult for him to continue to fight the brain tumor at the same pace and with the same vigor as before.
-On Saturday, March 9, 2013, at the age of 41, and after seventeen months of a courageous battle, James succumbed to this hated disease.
+James (called Jimmie by most of his family) was thirty-nine years old when he was diagnosed with stage four brain cancer – the worst, Glioblastoma multiforme.
+He underwent brain surgery, radiation, chemotherapy, and many post-surgical obstacles.
+After a five-month recovery from his surgery, he returned to work as an architectural planner.
+But on Easter day 2012, only two weeks after returning to work and after coaching only one soccer practice for his younger son's soccer team, he suffered a devastating hemorrhagic stroke, a side-effect of the brain cancer treatments.
+This horrible setback made it difficult for him to continue to fight his brain tumor at the same pace and with the same vigor as before.
+On Saturday, March 9, 2013, at the age of forty-one, and after battling courageously for seventeen months, he succumbed to this hated disease.

-We want to thank you in advance for signing up to walk or run with us and/or giving your financial support as we participate in The Race For Hope in DC on May 4th.
-The 5K is an inspiration and declaration to all that we will beat this disease, our love for those afflicted is unwavering, and we are dedicated mentally, physically, and emotionally to the fight.
+We want to thank you in advance for signing up to walk or run with us and/or giving your financial support.
+The Race for Hope is an inspiration and declaration to everyone that we will beat this disease, that our love for those afflicted is unwavering, and that we are dedicated mentally, physically, and emotionally to the fight.

-The Race for Hope is one of the largest financial fundraisers in the country benefiting the brain tumor community.
-All proceeds support the National Brain Tumor Society and Accelerate Brain Cancer Cure research.
+The Race for Hope (which takes place in many cities) is one of the largest financial fundraisers in the country benefiting the brain tumor community.
+Proceeds support the National Brain Tumor Society and Accelerate Brain Cancer Cure research.

 We are Team Wood, fighting to beat brain cancer!!!!